- 1 Secret Ingredient

 For every 1 glass (200 ml) cold coffee, I use 1 teaspoon coffee powder and 2 teaspoons powdered sugar.

-Lastly, I would like to share that I have made this coffee with 3% fat, commonly known as “toned milk”.
+I have made this coffee with 3% fat, commonly known as "toned milk".
 Full cream milk has 6% fat.
+Results are good with low fat milk too, but obviously, full cream milk gives best results.

 If you also like your cold coffee to be strong, frothy and creamy then you are at the right place.